DallasMorningNews/django-chartwerk/docs/installing.rst

 1. django-chartwerk is written to save charts to Amazon Web Service's Simple Storage Service (S3).
 We assume that's your plan, too.

-2. django-chartwerk uses Django's `JSONField <https://docs.djangoproject.com/en/1.11/ref/contrib/postgres/fields/#jsonfield>`_ field, therefore, the app requires a PostgreSQL database.
+2. django-chartwerk uses Django's `JSONField <https://docs.djangoproject.com/en/1.11/ref/contrib/postgres/fields/#jsonfield>`_ field, therefore, the app **requires** a PostgreSQL database.

 .. note::

   If you're not already using PostgreSQL in a project you'd like to add django-chartwerk to, you can separate django-chartwerk's database from your default database by using a custom router, as `outlined in the Django documentation <https://docs.djangoproject.com/en/1.11/topics/db/multi-db/#automatic-database-routing>`_.
+See "`Using a database router`_" for an example.